 Meatless Monday: In 2015, The View, St. Thomas' largest dining hall, implemented Meatless Monday at its Main Course station, Meatless Monday is a global initiative to reduce the amount of meat consumed.
-Reducing meat consumption minimizes water usage, reduces greenhouse gasses, and reduces duel dependence.
+Reducing meat consumption minimizes water usage, reduces greenhouse gasses, and reduces fuel dependence.

 Dining Services is proud to partner with community organizations to donate left over or unused food product.
 Through the collaboration of student and culinary staff the university holds a chapter with the Food Recovery Network which helps to “fight food waste and hunger by recovering perishable food that would otherwise go to waste.”
 Dining Services also partners with a variety of other local charities to ensure unused food product is both benefiting the community and the earth.

 University of St. Thomas Dining Services is continually looking for ways to organically compost.
 In 2014 we switched 100% of our hot beverage cups to a biodegradable solution, which takes approximately 45 days to break down and eliminates waste to landfills.
 While the University does not utilize this benefit, these coffee cups integrate the sleeve into the cup which eliminates materials and transportation emissions from additional shipments.
 Additionally, the cups are made out of recycled materials which supports a sustainability mission.